JoseGaDel/bard/examples/README.md

 ## path_finder

-The `path_finder` function is a powerful tool for searching and extracting specific elements from complex JSON structures.
+The `path_finder` function offers an easy way of searching and extracting specific elements from complex JSON structures.
 It allows you to use logical expressions to define search criteria, making it easy to find elements that match multiple conditions.

 Key features:
 - Supports complex logical expressions using AND (&&) and OR (||) operators